FRC1257/robotics-training/docs/frc/1-Basics/6-Claw_Intake.md

 }
 ```

-The last thing that is done is the declaration of the functions which set the state to `OPEN` or `CLOSED` and the making of a function that returns the current state of the subsystem.
+The last thing that is done is the declaration of the functions that have to do with modifying the state.
+These will be used in the next section and will be called by our commands to perform actions on our subsystem.

 ## Commands